BeAPI/mercator-domain-replacements/README.md

 ## Changelog

+### 1.0.3

+* Fixed: Fix the mapped upload path
+* Add the mapped plugin and theme path
+* Change the dns-prefetch path

 ### 1.0.2

 * Fixed: replace by active current mapped domain only for current sub-site (not use the network domain)